rotki/docs/premium/subscription.md

 ## Account Credit

 Credit earned through referrals and other rewards appears in the Account Credit section of your subscription page, along with a history of credit earned and used.
-Credit is applied automatically to your subscription renewals and upgrades, so you do not need to enter anything.
+Credit is applied automatically to your subscription purchases, renewals, and upgrades, so you do not need to enter anything.

 ::: warning How credit can be used
 Account credit can only be applied to rotki subscription purchases and renewals.
 It cannot be redeemed for cash, refunded, or transferred to another account.